 Cancer is not diagnosed by blood tests alone.
 As well as finding out how well organs in the body are working, you may be tested for a cancer marker.
-Markers are chemical substances that can show up in the bloodstream in some types of cancer.
+Markers are chemical substances that can show up in the blood of patients with some types of cancer.

 There are two markers that some pancreatic cancers may produce – CEA and CA19-9.